DanielTockan/Skii/README.md

       })}
 ```

-A fucntion enabling users to filter for the regions they are most interesting, by clicking on the buttons towards the top left.
+A function enabling users to filter for the regions they are most interesting, by clicking on the buttons towards the top left.

 ```js
 function goToEurope() {